-Suppose then fifteen thousand soldiers to be disbanded, and to allow to each of those men three shillings a week during life, clear of all deductions, to be paid in the same manner as the Chelsea College pensioners are paid, and for them to return to their trades and their friends; and also to add fifteen thousand sixpences per week to the pay of the soldiers who shall remain; the annual expence will be,
+Suppose then fifteen thousand soldiers to be disbanded, and that an allowance be made to each of three shillings a week during life, clear of all deductions, to be paid in the same manner as the Chelsea College pensioners are paid, and for them to return to their trades and their friends; and also that an addition of sisteen thousand sixpences per week be made to the pay of the soldiers who shall remain; the annual expence will be,

-'s the pay of fifteen they and dishanded soldiers, at three shillings per week To the pay of fifteen thousand disbanded soldiers, at three shillings per week, 117,000 Additional pay to the remaining soldiers, 19,500 Carried forward 136,500 Brought over 136,500 Suppose that the pay to the officers of the disbanded corps be of the same amount as the sum allowed to the men, 117,000 253,500 To prevent bulky estimations, admit the same sum to the disbanded navy as to the army, and the same increase of pay, 253,500 Total 507,000
+To the pay of fifteen thousand disbanded soldiers, at three shillings per week, - £ 117,000 Additional pay to the remaining soldiers, - 19,500 Carried forward - 136,500

+Suppose

+Brought over - 136,500

+Suppose that the pay to the officers

+of the disbanded corps be of the same amount as the sum allowed to the men, - 117,000

+To prevent bulky estimations, admit the same sum to the disbanded navy as to the army, and the same increase of pay,

+Total

 Every year some part of this sum of half a million (I omit the odd seven thousand pounds for the purpose of keeping the account unembarrassed) will fall in, and the whole of it in time, as it is on the ground of life annuities, except the encreased pay of twenty-nine thousand pounds.
-As it falls in, a part of the taxes may be taken off; for instance, when thirty thousand pounds fall in the duty on hops may be wholly taken off; and as other parts fall in, the duties on candles and soap may be lessened, till at last they will totally cease.
+As it falls in, a part of the taxes may be taken off; for instance, when thirty thousand pounds fall in, the duty on hops may be wholly taken off; and as other parts fall in, the duties on candles and soap may be lessened, till at last they will totally cease.